ZWStatLab/ACE/README.md

 # Adaptive Clustering Evaluation
 Adaptive Clustering Evaluation (ACE) is an internal evaluation method designed to assess clustering results produced by deep clustering algorithms.
 It introduces a weighted scoring mechanism that combines internal scores, computed across different embedding spaces derived from the deep clustering process.
-This repository provides the code necessary to reproduce the results presented in the corresponding paper "Deep Clustering Evaluation: How to Validate Internal Validation Measures".

 Suppose the clustering outputs consist of an embedding space (i.e., embedding data in our context) and partition outcomes, denoted as $`\phi_m = (\mathcal{Z}_m, \rho_m)`$ for $`m \in \{1, \dots, M\}`$.
 We consider a specific internal measure $`\pi`$ (e.g., the silhouette score) for evaluation.
 Let $`\pi(\rho_{m'} | \mathcal{Z}_m)`$ represent the internal score computed for the partition outcome $`\rho_{m'}`$ based on the embedding data $`\mathcal{Z}_m`$.